rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

    :align: center

 In the above example one can see our created **plex** user has UID and GID of 1001.
-Depending on whether other users and groups have previously been have created a new *plex* user may have a different UID and GID.
+Depending on whether other users and groups have been have created previously, a new *plex* user may have a different UID and GID.

 .. _plex_port: